Snowflake-Labs/schemachange/README.md

         |-- R__fn_sort_ascii.sql
 ```

 The schemachange folder structure is very flexible.
-The `project_root` folder is specified with the `-f` or `--root-folder` argument.
-Under the `project_root` folder you are free to arrange the change scripts any way you see fit.
+The `project_root` folder is specified with the `-f` or `--root-folder` argument. schemachange only pays attention to the filenames, not the paths.
+Therefore, under the `project_root` folder you are free to arrange the change scripts any way you see fit.
 You can have as many subfolders (and nested subfolders) as you would like.

 ## Change Scripts